taras-i-fedyk/lunch-places/README.md

 * `ui/DetailsScreen.kt` - a screen allowing the user to view the details of a found lunch place.

-  The user can navigate to the Proximity screen by clicking a corresponding icon in the top bar.
+  The user can navigate to the Proximity screen by clicking the corresponding icon in the top bar.

   The Map screen is not visible behind this screen.

-* `ui/ProximityScreen.kt` - a screen allowing the user to view the distance between the location at which the search has been performed (the origin) and a found lunch place (the destination).
+* `ui/ProximityScreen.kt` - a screen allowing the user to view the distance between the search location as the origin and a found lunch place as the destination.

   This screen consists of a top bar only.
 The Map screen is visible behind this screen and is characterized by the following: it displays the current location on the map and supports all the features related to the destination.